Socratease, Inc. ("Socratease", "we," "us," or "our") respects the privacy of its Users ("User,"

 STUDENT ONLINE PERSONAL INFORMATION PROTECTION ACT (UNDER 18 USERS ONLY)

-The Student Online Personal Information Protection Act ("SOPIPA") is a California legislation that protects the privacy of K-12 students under the age of eighteen
+The Student Online Personal Information Protection Act ("SOPIPA") is a California legislation that protects the privacy of K-12 candidates under the age of eighteen

 (18).
-Under SOPIPA, we do not use any of the personally identifiable information (PII) of students under
+Under SOPIPA, we do not use any of the personally identifiable information (PII) of candidates under

 18 collected while using our Platform to send them any marketing or targeted advertising.